sven-hash/docs/content/run-nym-nodes/mixnodes.md

 This proves to the bot that your username owns the mixnode.

-Now bond your mixnode in the web wallet, and you're all set.
+Now bond your mixnode in the [Milhon web wallet](https://testnet-milhon-wallet.nymtech.net/), and you're all set.

 ## Run your mixnode